Updates on the Matt Papirmeister Award Recipients

 Arts & Humanities Grant

-The Youth Art For Healing team is grateful to The Arts and Humanities Council of Montgomery County, who has generously awarded grant funding to support our mission for seven years in a row.
+Youth Art For Healing has been awarded a $22,000 grant for the 2022-23 school year from The Arts and Humanities Council of Montgomery County.
+The YAFH team is grateful to AHCMC, who has generously awarded grant funding to support our mission for seven years in a row.
 The award for the current 2022-23 school year will enable us to continue advancing YAFH's mission by providing us with vital operational funds.
 AHCMC’s ongoing support allows us to build effective partnerships, share students’ artwork with the community, and more.
 We appreciate AHCMC’s leadership and vision for the arts in Montgomery County and we are honored to once again be a recipient of this award.

 THANK YOU FOR STANDING STRONG